Zyrcant/zyrcant.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-☕️
-I am a Ph.D. candidate in Computer Science at the University of Central Florida, focusing on Human-Centered AI, extended reality (VR/AR), and virtual avatars.
-My research focuses on how individuals of diverse abilities and identities engage with AI and computing.
-I am dedicated to developing AI systems that value and prioritize the uniqueness of individuals, their cultures, and personalities.
+☕️ I am an Assistant Professor in Computer Science, specializing in Human-Centered AI, augmented reality (AR), virtual reality (VR), and virtual avatars.
+My research focuses on the potential of AI to personalize experiences for individuals, placing a premium on their unique identities and perspectives.
+I aim to create AI systems and virtual avatars that enable people to explore diverse identities and experiences.

+Previously, I conducted research at Microsoft Research and Google, where I focused on user experience (UX) and interactions with language applications, particularly large language models (LLMs) and virtual agents.
+My work examines how identity intersects with and impacts user perceptions and interactions.

 As the proud daughter of a Vietnamese refugee family, I go by both my American name, Tiffany, and my native name, Diễm.
 I am very active in diversity in computing organizations, which you can find more about in service.
 In my freetime, I enjoy drawing (check out my [gallery!](https://zyrcant.artstation.com/)), playing tennis, and drinking copious amounts of green tea.

 {style="text-align: justify;"}